Why do engineers think they are so smart? Some engineers think this because they solve complex problems using a lot of math.

-You find out how complex a subject is.
-And, even the best scientists and engineers don’t have answers for the unknowns.
+You find out how complex a subject really is.
+Even more, the best scientists don’t have answers for the countless unknowns.

-Your education should teach you the limits of what humans can understand.
+Your education should teach you the limits of what humans understand.

-And, I know education doesn’t always do the trick.
-But, working in the real-world should humble you sooner or later.
+If education doesn’t do the trick, working in the real world should humble you sooner or later.

 #6 Unequal opportunities

-Many people who you think you’re smarter than, never had the opportunity to flourish.
+Many people who you think you’re smarter than, may never have had your opportunities.
 This can be due to the following reasons: